 Cystic Fibrosis Transition Program

 The Cystic Fibrosis transition program helps ensure that the family and the individual with cystic fibrosis are prepared and experience a smooth personalized transition from pediatrics to adult care over a few years.
 Transition clinics are set up separate from the regular clinic visits to specifically address transition-related concerns.
-The clinics are coordinated by Shirley Tsang, CPNP.
+The clinics are coordinated by Victoria Piane, CPNP.
 The transition team tailors a personalized plan for interested individuals 14 years and older.

 Our Advisory Board